Guest Contributor: Tosha Allen

 Despite the constraints, we cut our biggest splurges: eating out and shopping.
 Before Operation Do Better, we spent about $150 a month on eating out and shopping.
 Taylin knows this means no going out to eat at all for three months (unless it can’t be avoided when I have to go out of town for business).
 She was a bit concerned because we usually go out for Sunday breakfast, but I had a solution.

 I recently started cooking more and decided we would still get our Sunday morning breakfast in…I would just cook it.
 Taylin was excited about this!
-She helps in the kitchen sometimes and especially loves pizza and fried chicken.
-As far as shopping, neither of us will be getting new clothes or shoes in the next three months (with exception of a new pair of softball cleats).
+She helps in the kitchen sometimes and especially loves pizza and fried chicken. 🙂 As far as shopping, neither of us will be getting new clothes or shoes in the next three months (with exception of a new pair of softball cleats).
 After three months, I plan to evaluate our savings and then proceed from there.
-I hope this helps any single parents interested in going on a spending fast/diet.
+I hope this helps any single parents interested in significantly reducing their spending.

 For any single parent interested in revamping your finances, my advice is try not to get caught up in giving your children EVERYTHING!!!
 My daughter is a typical preteen.
 She wants a lot of stuff, but she already has too much!
 To stay balanced, I focus more on her needs, and I try to give her some of her wants.
 Being a single parent and trying to save is hard, but it is not impossible.